Wednesday, 22 January 2025

 Tech Talent Assembly and SG Enable launch Tech4Good Programme to promote inclusive employment, bridging skills gaps and fostering workplace diversity in tech.

-The Tech Talent Assembly (TTAB), in with SG Enable, has launched the Tech4Good Programme to foster inclusive employment within Singapore’s technology sector.
+The Tech Talent Assembly (TTAB), in partnership with SG Enable, has launched the Tech4Good Programme to foster inclusive employment within Singapore’s technology sector.
 The initiative was unveiled at the Tech Talent Assembly Awards & Dinner 2024, held at Carlton Hotel, and attended by approximately 160 guests, including government representatives, corporate partners, and award recipients.
 The event was graced by Mr Tan Kiat How, Senior Minister of State for Communications and Information & National Development, who announced the programme’s debut.

 Celebrating employers and individuals driving tech talent growth